safi-amdz/Projects/docs/phases/1-onprem-bootstrap.md

 ---

-## B) Reach SwOS at its factory IP and harden basics
+## Section B – Reach SwOS at its factory IP and harden basics
 Laptop temporary IP
 1. On your laptop set a manual IPv4 of 192.168.88.10 with mask 255.255.255.0 and gateway empty.